 - 1 14- ounce package extra firm tofu squeezed of all moisture (see notes)

 - 1/2 cup vegan mayo

 - 1/2 teaspoon turmeric

 - romaine lettuce leaves

-In a small bowl, combine minced pickles, maple syrup, and white wine vinegar.
+- In a small bowl, combine minced pickles, maple syrup, and white wine vinegar.
 Stir well and set aside for about 15-30 minutes to marinate.

-- Put block of tofu in a medium bowl and crumble with a fork or with your hands until it's all broken up into small pieces.
+- Put block of drained tofu in a medium bowl and crumble with a fork or with your hands until it is all broken up into small pieces.

 - Place the remaining ingredients in the bowl with the tofu.